Javex/pyramid_crud/docs/usage/forms.rst

 To configure a normal form, you subclass the :class:`.ModelForm`.
 On this subclass there are several options you can/must override.
-The mandatory options are listed first, followed by a list of optionl configuration parameters.
+The mandatory options are listed first, followed by a list of optional configuration parameters.
 Finally, you can of course always override the methods on the form.

 .. autoclass:: ModelForm